briansteffens/rm-lib/docs/RMI.md

 ===============

 ```
-Redmoon client file: ./DATAs/Info/Item0#.rmi
+Redmoon client file: ./DATAs/Info/Item0*.rmi
 File type/version: RedMoon ItemInfo File 1.0
 From Redmoon version: 3.8
-Byte order: little-endian
+Encoding: binary
 ```

 These files define the items that are available in-game to the Redmoon client.
 A single RMI file can only include items of one category.
 For example, `Item01.rmi` for weapons or `Item04.rmi` for food/drink.

-Items in this file need matching counterparts in the server-side RSI files for everything to work.
+Items in this file need matching counterparts in the server-side [RSI files](/docs/RSI.md) for everything to work.

 Files of this type have two major parts: the header and the item data.

-##Header
+# Header

 The header starts with a kind of file type + version string.
 Strings in this file start with an unsigned 8-bit integer giving the length of the string data to follow (or, if the string length is greater than 254, this first byte will be '255' and the actual string length will be a ushort stored in the next 2 bytes of the file).
 In this case, the first byte in the file, as a ushort, should be 25.
 Using that, the ASCII string "RedMoon ItemInfo File 1.0" (in one example) can be extracted from bytes 1-25.

 The next 4 bytes are a uint giving the item kind/category for the file (1 = weapons, 2 = armor, 6 = special, etc).
 This probably needs to match the item kind in the filename (Item0#.rmi).

 Then another 4 byte uint giving 1 less than the total number of game items listed in the file.
 So in the default Item04.rmi, which has 46 total items, it lists '45' for this value.

-##Item data
+# Item data

 Next comes the actual item data.
 Items are sequential, with their position in the file controlling which item index they are (1 = goldfish, 3 = hamburger, etc).
 Item data length is variable because of 2 string fields in each item.

 Some items are 'empty'.
 An empty item is just like a normal item in the file but all its values are zeroes and empty strings.
 These should apparently be ignored except as placeholders to produce gaps in the item index listings.
 For example in a default 3.8 client there is a gap between 41 (Coffee) and 45 (Mind's Eye).
 In the file, items 42, 43, and 44 are still there but they're empty.
 Empty items can be detected easily, just read the first 4 bytes of an item as a uint and if it's 0, the item is empty and can be ignored.